 Our attorneys are here to help you reach a solution.
 In most cases where domestic violence and child abuse aren’t an issue, child custody matters are all about reaching a successful compromise.
 What that compromise looks like depends upon your unique family dynamics.

 Our lawyers bring experience, dedication, and a stellar reputation to the table.
 Our client relationships are important to us—and we put the full weight of our significant legal experience to work to effectively resolve your issue.
-To learn more, schedule a consultation with the dedicated Hamilton child custody lawyers at Kalavruzos, Mumola, Hartman, Lento & Duff, LLC today.
+To learn more, schedule a consultation with the dedicated New Jersey Child Custody Lawyer at Kalavruzos, Mumola, Hartman, Lento & Duff, LLC today.

-Qualified Hamilton Child Custody Lawyers Help Clients Navigate Child Custody Matters in New Jersey
+Qualified New Jersey Child Custody Lawyer Helps Clients Navigate Child Custody Matters in New Jersey

 New Jersey is like most other states in that it has several variations of child custody rights.
 In most situations, parents will have a combination of several different types of custody.
 New Jersey recognizes the following four types of custody: